BerkeleyAutomation/FogROS2/README.md

 ## Running Examples:
 We have used FogROS for 3 example use-cases (motion planning, grasp planning, and SLAM map building).
 Please see our [examples repo](https://github.com/BerkeleyAutomation/fogros2-examples) for these and how to run them.

+## References
+<a id="1">[1]</a>
+Macenski Steven, Foote Tully, Gerkey Brian, Lalancette Chris, and Woodall William, “Robot Operating System 2: Design, architecture, and uses in the wild,” Science Robotics, vol. 7, no. 66, p. eabm6074, doi: 10.1126/scirobotics.abm6074.